-Joe Discoe is known for having some of the most dynamic turns in the business.
-After his first World Cup podium last season, all of his hard work is proving successful.
+Joe Discoe is known for having some of the most dynamic turns in the business, and he continues to score solid World Cup results from season to season.
 (Mark Epstein/U.S. Freestyle)

 Hannah Kearney retook her spot at the top of the World Cup moguls standings Sunday with a win at the Inawashiro dual moguls competition.